-Selling a property out of a deceased estate, it can be done
+Selling a Property from a Deceased Estate, it can be done.

 After Letters of Executorship are issued, the Executor may instruct an estate agent to advertise the property for sale.
 When an interested buyer puts in an offer to purchase the property, the Executor can accept the offer by signing the sale agreement on behalf of the deceased estate.
 It is important to note that the sale agreement cannot be signed before Letters of Executorship are issued.